B1TC0R3/sbd_laboratory/md/SBD_Labor_2.md

 It is also rather important to keep track of what refresh token belongs to what access token, as this can otherwise be abused by an adversary to use a compromised, low privilege refresh token to request a high privilege access token.

 Another problem is the storage location of the refresh token.
-Since it has to be stored in the same location as the access token, compromising the later often also means gaining control over the other.
+Since it has to be stored in the same or a similar location as the access token, compromising the later often also means gaining control over the other.

-Refresh tokens should be stored in a hashed for if they are used for vaidation.
+Refresh tokens should be stored in a hashed format on the server side if they are used for vaidation.

 ## Task 14